 SIC welcomes original contributions on all aspects of research and practice in IT with emphasis on Advanced Automatic Control, Modelling and Optimization.
 Authors should not submit to SIC a manuscript that is under consideration elsewhere.
 Papers should preferably not exceed 10 standard typewritten pages.
-However, while concision improves chances of publication, serious consideration will be given to articles in which the nature and quality of the content justify greater length.
 Articles should be submitted in electronic form to: email@example.com while at the same time a copyright statement form accompanied by two printouts and a cover letter signed in original by all the co-authors should be sent via POSTAL SERVICES to the Editorial Office at the following mailing address: National Institute for R&D in Informatics – I C I, Publishing Department, 8-10 Averescu Blvd., 5th Floor, Bucharest, 011455, Romania.

 Instructions for Typesetting Manuscripts